yuvashree-cse/SkyScannerFlightApp/README.md

-Got it — you want a **proper, structured README.md with real formatting hierarchy + suggested UI text sizes (so your XML matches the design intent)**.
-No fluff, just production-style clarity ✈️📱

-Here’s your **clean, Skyscanner-level README with typography + structure specs included**.

----

 # ✈️ Flight Info UI App (Backpack Android)

 A simple Android UI application built using **Kotlin** and **Skyscanner Backpack Design System**, showcasing structured flight information using card-based UI components.